Zohran Mamdani becomes first Muslim mayor of New York

 The weakness of his opponents has further propelled his ascent.
 Incumbent Mayor Eric Adams, a centrist Democrat, faced federal corruption charges and attempted a re-election campaign.
 His bid collapsed after Trump reportedly agreed to drop the charges in exchange for Adams' cooperation on immigration enforcement.
 Adams ultimately endorsed Cuomo, whose own political career has been dogged by scandal.

-Mamdani knows the public are dissatisfied.
-Approval ratings for city services have plunged to 27%, so more voters are receptive to his message of reform.
-Yet if he wins, Mamdani will inherit a budget deficit of up to $8bn, and face staunch opposition from President Trump, who has already curtailed federal funding for key social programmes including Medicaid, food assistance, and unemployment insurance, raising city living costs and putting more pressure on working families.
+Mamdani knows the public is dissatisfied.
+Approval ratings for city services have plummeted to 27%, making more voters receptive to his message of reform.
+He inherits a budget deficit of up to $8bn, and faces staunch opposition from President Trump, who has already curtailed federal funding for key social programmes including Medicaid, food assistance, and unemployment insurance, raising city living costs and putting more pressure on working families.

 Federal support remains vital for housing and education—both cornerstone priorities of Mamdani's platform—yet many now think that Trump, along with a cadre of wealthy adversaries, will sabotage Mamdani's administration, which they see as a socialist experiment threatening the prevailing capitalist order.
-Mamdani will have to navigate the city's power structures and make compromises without betraying his principles or alienating the movement that looks set to elect him.
+Mamdani will have to navigate the city's power structures and make compromises without betraying his principles or alienating the movement that elected him.

 font change